getnamo/Llama-Unreal/README.md

 # Getnamo Fork notes

-Forked largely for usability fixes and a CPU focused build to obviate CUDA issues for larger compatibility.
-It's fast enough for good 7B models.
+Forked for usability fixes with a CPU focused build to also obviate CUDA issues for larger release compatibility.
+It's fast enough for decent 7B models.

 # Llama.cpp Build Parameters